 Beer may be the king of beverages in Ireland, but Sheridans has a wide selection of moderately priced wines from Italy, France, Spain and Portugal that pair nicely with their cheeses.

-Sheridans Cheesemongers has four locations plus counters in various stores.
+Sheridans Cheesemongers has multiple locations plus counters in various stores.
 We ate and drank at the wine bar atop the original location at 14 Church Yard St, Galway, Ireland.

 Smoked salmon is a luxury item in much of the world.
 However, in Western Ireland, smoked salmon is an accessible food item enjoyed by the masses.

-Many tourists buy salmon at the European grocery stores that are all over Ireland.
+Many tourists buy salmon at European-style grocery stores located all over Ireland.
 However, with a bit of planning, it’s easy and fun to visit smokehouses for the area’s freshest salmon.

 The Burren Smokehouse